Anne Frank: Denials of authenticity and legal action

 Otto Frank mounted a lawsuit in 1976 against a third promoter of disbelief in the diary's authenticity, Ernst Römer, who distributed a pamphlet titled "The Diary of Anne Frank, Bestseller, A Lie".
 When a man named Edgar Geiss distributed the same pamphlet in the courtroom, he too was prosecuted.
 Römer was fined 1,500 Deutsche marks, and Geiss was sentenced to six months' imprisonment.
 The sentence of Geiss was reduced on appeal, however, and the case was eventually dropped following a subsequent appeal because the time limit for filing a libel case had expired.

 With Otto Frank's death in 1980, the original diary, including letters and loose sheets, was willed to the Dutch Institute for War Documentation, which commissioned a forensic study of the diary through the Netherlands Ministry of Justice in 1986.
 They examined the handwriting against known examples and found a match.
 They also determined that paper, glue and ink were readily available during the time the diary was said to have been written.
 They concluded that the diary was authentic, and their findings were published in what has become known as the "Critical Edition" of the diary.
 In 1990, the Hamburg Regional Court confirmed the diary's authenticity.

 In 1991, two Holocaust deniers—Robert Faurisson and Siegfried Verbeke—produced a booklet titled The Diary of Anne Frank: A Critical Approach, in which they revived the allegation that Otto Frank wrote the diary.
 Purported evidence, as before, included several contradictions in the diary: that the prose style and handwriting were not those of a teenager, and that hiding in the Secret Annex would have been impossible.
 In 1993, the Anne Frank House in Amsterdam and the Anne Frank Fonds (Foundation) in Basel filed a civil lawsuit to prohibit further distribution of Faurisson and Verbeke's booklet in the Netherlands.
 In 1998, the Amsterdam District Court ruled in favor of the claimants, forbade any further denial of the authenticity of the diary and unsolicited distribution of publications to that effect, and imposed a penalty of 25,000 guilders per infringement.

 Censored sections

 Since the original publication of the diary, several sections of Anne's diaries that were initially edited out have been revealed and included in new editions.
-These contain passages relating to her sexuality, exploration of her genitalia and thoughts on menstruation.
+These contain passages relating to her bisexuality, exploration of her genitalia and thoughts on menstruation.
 Following the conclusion of an ownership dispute in 2001, new editions have also incorporated pages removed by Otto Frank prior to publication that contain critical remarks about her parents' strained marriage and discuss her difficult relationship with her mother.
 Two additional pages that Anne had pasted over with brown paper were deciphered in 2018, and contained an attempt to explain sex education and a handful of "dirty" jokes.